Bug 66212 - Hebrew Numbering incorrect above value ten (seeing Kaf instead of Yod Aleph)

 Depends on:

-Blocks: RTL-Hebrew Numbering-Formats
+Blocks: Hebrew Numbering-Formats

 Show dependency treegraph